Panama Metro: Line 2

-Line 2 follows an east–west alignment from San Miguelito, where it interchanges with Line 1, to Nuevo Tocumen, which includes the line’s maintenance facilities.
+Line 2 follows an east–west alignment from San Miguelito, where it interchanges with Line 1, to Nuevo Tocumen, which includes the line's maintenance facilities.
 The main line is approximately 20.4 km long and has 18 stations, all elevated.
-Additional 2.5 km service tracks linking the line to Line 1 at the West end and the yard at the North end.
+An additional 2.5 km of service tracks link the line to Line 1 at the west end and the yard at the north end.
 Platforms are the same length as those on Line 1.
 Line 2 opened on April 25, 2019.

-In March 2023, a 2.1 km short three-station branch known as El Ramal opened, linking the main route at Corredor Sur station to Tocumen International Airport.
+In March 2023, a 2.1-kilometre (1.3 mi) three-station branch known as El Ramal opened, linking the main route at Corredor Sur station to Tocumen International Airport.

 Operating hours

 The metro operates daily throughout the year.
 Trains generally operate from 05:00 to 23:00 on weekdays, from 05:00 to 22:00 on Saturdays and from 07:00 to 22:00 on Sundays and public holidays.

 Rolling stock

-Alstom has delivered 19 three-car Metropolis trainsets for the metro.
-The trains are similar to the Barcelona Metro 9000 Series and were built at Alstom’s factory in Spain, with testing carried out on the FGC network in Barcelona.
-The first three units arrived in Panama on May 25, 2013.
+3-car train at the 12 de Octubre station (2015).

-The standard-gauge trainsets feature air-conditioning, on-board CCTV, passenger information systems, and a capacity of about 600 passengers.
-While the initial fleet was made up of three-car sets, all stations were designed to handle five-car formations.
-Since February 2018, some trains have entered service with five cars.
+5-car train at the 24 de Diciembre station (2026).

-Trains draw power from a rigid overhead conductor rail via pantograph, while substations are supplied with 13.8 kV AC at 60 Hz.
+The system currently operates 47 Alstom Metropolis 9000 trains, with Line 1 having 26 trains and Line 2 having 21.
+These are similar to the Barcelona Metro 9000 Series and were built at Alstom’s factory in that city, with testing carried out on the FGC network.
+The first three units arrived in Panama on May 25, 2013, and began operations on April 5, 2014, with a fleet of 19 three-car trains with a capacity of 600 passengers, even though Line 1 stations were designed to handle five-car formations.
+The first five-car train entered service in February 2018, marking the start of the conversion period of trains from three to five cars.
+Line 2, for its part, has always operated with five-car trains of exactly the same model, allowing train exchanges between both lines via a connecting track at San Miguelito station.